intel/graph-compiler/docs/constant_tensors_cache.md

 Then the `extf`, `mulf` and `truncf` can be folded, and the `broadcast` is still not folded.
 Strict constraints have to be applied to this optimization to ensure the semantic correctness.
 The children ops should be element-wise operations from `linalg`, `arith` or `math` dialects.

-## 4 Concerns
-1. Two MlirOps with same topology and different Type 1 constant values need to be compiled individually.